princenyeche/princenyeche/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I'm currently working on some opensource projects, written mostly in python.
+- 🔭 I'm working on some opensource projects, written mostly in python.
-- 🌱 I’m currently learning swift as I want to build iOS apps.
+- 🌱 I’m currently learning swift to build iOS apps.
 - 💬 Ask me about **Atlassian** stuff as I'm a cerified expert.
 - 📫 How to reach me: support@elfapp.website
 - ⚡ Fun fact: I love programming in python and I create scripts often that helps automate other stuff.